cuijiyao01/docker-k8s-training/docker/Exercise 3 - Ports and Volumes.md

 # Exercise 3 - Ports and Volumes

-In this exercise, you will run an _nginx_ webserver in a container and server a custom website to the outside world.
+In this exercise, you will run an _nginx_ webserver in a container and serve a custom website to the outside world.

 ## Step 0: run an NGINX container and connect to it